Eric Roberts: 2009–2011

+2012–2015

 Roberts starred in the 2012 mystery thriller Deadline, playing the role of politically incorrect reporter Ronnie Bullock.
 He appeared in the horror film Snow White: A Deadly Summer, directed by David DeCoteau.
 He is featured as Uncle Shadrack, head of a Romani family, in 2012's The Finder on FOX.
 He had a recurring role in the TV series The Finder as a gypsy who had the title of king among a gypsy community in southern Florida.
 The same year, he was starred in the catastrophe movie The Mark.
-He also appeared in the Christmas comedy film Christmas in Compton, starring Keith David and Omar Gooding, which received positives reviews.
+He also appeared in the Christmas comedy film Christmas in Compton, starring Keith David and Omar Gooding, which received positive reviews.

 On February 18, 2013, he was featured in independent children's film A Talking Cat!?!, directed by David DeCoteau.
 In 2013, he had a small role in the film Lovelace, a biopic film about adult film actress Linda Lovelace.
 The film had its world premiere on January 22, 2013, at the 2013 Sundance Film Festival and opened in a U.S. limited release on August 9, 2013.
 The same year, he was starred in the movie Pop Star, including the actors Christian Serratos, Robert Adamson, Ross Thomas and Rachele Brooke Smith.
 He had also in the drama film Before I Sleep, which received good critics and premiered in competition at the Heartland Film Festival on October 19, 2013.
 On November 1, 2013, he had a major role in the thriller drama film Assumed Killer, starring and produced by Casper Van Dien.
 The movie received good review and had the film two stars out of five.
 On November 24, 2013, he had voiced in the short animated movie Dante's Hell Animated.